abhishekguha996-ux/project_t/README.md

 # QCare Phase 1 Foundation

 This repository contains the Phase 1 foundation for QCare inside [`project_t`](./).
 The goal is to establish the app shell, shared schema, auth contract, seed data, and observability baseline before building patient check-in or clinic dashboards.
+TEST

 ## Included in this phase